rails/rails/guides/source/working_with_javascript_in_rails.md

 ----------------------

 Rails provides a bunch of view helper methods written in Ruby to assist you in generating HTML.
-Sometimes, you want to add a little AJAX to those elements, and Rails has got your back in those cases.
+Sometimes, you want to add a little Ajax to those elements, and Rails has got your back in those cases.

-Because of Unobtrusive JavaScript, the Rails "AJAX helpers" are actually in two
+Because of Unobtrusive JavaScript, the Rails "Ajax helpers" are actually in two
 parts: the JavaScript half and the Ruby half.
 [rails.js](https://github.com/rails/jquery-ujs/blob/master/src/rails.js)
 provides the JavaScript half, and the regular Ruby view helpers add appropriate